 My role & responsibilities:

-Based out of our Bowser office, I’m an archaeologist and gaining experience in BC Coastal, Sub Alpine and Interior BC archaeology.
+Based out of our Bowser office, I’m a Field Supervisor and gaining experience in BC Coastal, Sub Alpine and Interior BC archaeology.
 My interests and focus are on landscape archaeology; archaeology of food and foodways; provisioning and subsistence strategies; lithics; CMTs; and community archaeology.

 What motivates me at Kleanza: